Rahul NAIR, et al.

 after (Af Hyd) hydration.

-Figure 3 shows the water flux of selected cross-linked and
+Figure 3 shows the water flux of selected cross-linked

-non-cross-linked laminate membranes (with an applied pressure of
+and non-cross-linked laminate membranes (with an applied

-25 bar).
+pressure of 25 bar).

-Figure 4 shows the NaCI rejection of selected cross-linked
+Figure 4 shows the NaCI rejection of selected

-and non-cross-linked laminate membranes as an average across all
+cross-linked and non-cross-linked laminate membranes as an

-Figure 5 shows the NaCI rejection of selected cross-linked
+Figure 5 shows the NaCI rejection of selected

-and non-cross-linked laminate membranes in terms of the value
+cross-linked and non-cross-linked laminate membranes in terms

-obtained for each measurement.
+of the value obtained for each measurement.

 Figure 6 shows the MgC rejection of selected cross-linked